usmanhameed2017/Node-JS/Lecture-42/Theory.md

 # MULTER - FILE UPLOAD MIDDLEWARE IN NODE.JS

-- `Multer` is a Node.js middleware used for handling `multipart/form-data`, which is used to upload files.
+- `Multer` is a Node.js middleware used for handling `multipart/form-data`, primarily used for file uploads.

 - It is commonly used with `Express.js` and allows us to upload single or multiple files to the server.

-- It helps you upload files like images, PDFs, etc.
+- You can upload images, PDFs, documents, and more.

-- It stores files in memory or on disk like `uploads/` folder.
+- Files can be stored either in memory or on disk, eg: in an `uploads/` folder.

-- It enables us to set file name, folder location, file type check, and file limits easily.
+- Multer allows easy control over:
+  - file storage location
+  - file naming
+  - file type validation
+  - size limits

 ### Install Multer
 ```javascript